-Sore throats, especially those associated with fever and throat spots (for example, herpangina), are very contagious and are a red light for day-care attendance until the fever and the throat spots are gone — usually around five days.
+Sore throats, especially those associated with fever and throat spots (for example, herpangina), are very contagious and are a red light for being too sick for daycare until the fever and the throat spots are gone — usually around five days.

 The nose is not the only thing that runs when baby gets a cold.
 Eye drainage is often associated with an underlying cold, especially a sinus infection.
 These eyes are not contagious, and usually neither is the rest of the baby.
 This type of goopy eye drainage does, however, merit a doctor visit.

 Some runny eyes are due to conjunctivitis (often called pinkeye), a contagious infection that will send day-care providers rushing to make a come-get-your-baby call.
 If the eyes are bloodshot in addition to draining, this is contagious pinkeye, which is quickly treated and made noncontagious by an antibiotic eye ointment or drops.
 The baby may attend daycare as long as treatment has begun.
-If the eyes are not bloodshot, this is seldom contagious conjunctivitis, and your child may still attend daycare.
+If the eyes are not bloodshot, this is seldom contagious conjunctivitis, and your child is not too sick for daycare.

 Day-care centers often reject a coughing, sneezing child because of a cold when it’s really an allergy that is not contagious to playmates and is no more than a nuisance to the child.
 How to tell a cold from an allergy?
 Back to the telltale nasal secrections.
-Allergic noses are clear and watery, they run and drip, and are accompanied by other allergic signs: watery eyes, wheezing, a past history of allergies, and the fact that it’s hay fever season.
+Allergic noses are clear and watery, they run and drip and are accompanied by other allergic signs: watery eyes, wheezing, a past history of allergies and the fact that it’s hay fever season.
 The nasal drainage from a cold is too thick to run; it dangles.
 Also, with a cold there are other signs of infection such as fever.
 In general, allergic children are noisy (sneezy and wheezy), yet they don’t act sick.
-They may attend daycare and are not contagious and not too sick to attend daycare.
+They are not contagious and not too sick to attend daycare.
 Children with colds act sluggish, mopey, or cranzy and may be contagious.